khalednassar500/delivery-assistant/README.md

 A web application for managing and tracking delivery orders.

-> This is just a demo, it stores the data in "sessionStorage", <br />but in the real version, the application, with the help of Node.js, stores the data in the database ( [Live Demo](https://khalednassar500.github.io/delivery-assistant/) )
+> This is just a demo, it stores the data in "sessionStorage", <br />but in the real version, the application, with the help of Node.js, stores the data in the database <br />( [Live Demo](https://khalednassar500.github.io/delivery-assistant/) )

 ## Features
 - **Control Panel**: The control panel allows the manager to manage orders, including viewing, editing, and deleting them.